osgeo-oceania/foss4g-2025/src/documents/attend/social-events.md

 ## Icebreaker Dinner

-Whether you've been toiling the day in the workshops or have just flown in, join us at the Icebreaker get-together.
+Whether you've been toiling the day in the workshops or have just flown in, join us at the icebreaker get-together.
 Meet up with old friends and make some new acquaintances.
 You will be kicking yourself if you miss this one!
-See you there!

 - **Tuesday night 5pm till late**
 - [Deep South Brewing Co.](https://www.deepsouthbrewing.co/) — [220 Argyle St, North Hobart](https://maps.app.goo.gl/NRZsP7jjzYcashz99)